Phonon thermal conductivity by non-local non-equilibrium molecular dynamics

-Here is a simple version of NEMD simulation.
-Energy is added only to slab $\ell=0$ at a volume-average rate $\dot{e}$, and extracted only from slab $N_S/2$ at the same rate.
-Zhou {\it et al.} \cite{Zhou} did a careful study of $\kappa$ for GaN by this method.
-They discuss, but do not completely resolve, the issue of how the answer scales with system size.
-Here we analyze this version with periodic boundaries ($\ell=\ell+N_S$).
-Zhou {\it et al.} used rigid boundaries.
-Heat current $J_z(\ell+1/2)=\pm (d/2)\dot{e} \equiv \pm J$ flows across slab boundaries, the plus sign for $\ell$ to the right of an input and left of an output slab, and the minus sign for opposite cases.
+A common version of NEMD simulation removes energy only from slab $\ell=0$, at a volume-average rate $H$, and inserts energy at the same rate into slab $\ell=N_S/2$.
+Zhou {\it et al.} \cite{Zhou2009} did a careful study of $\kappa$ for GaN by this method.
+They discuss, but do not completely resolve, the issue of how the answer for $\kappa$ scales with system size.
+Here we analyze this version with periodic boundaries ($\ell=\ell+N_S$), rather than the rigid or free boundaries sometimes used.
+Heat current $J_x(\ell+1/2)=\pm (d/2)H \equiv \pm J$ flows across slab boundaries, the plus sign for $\ell$ to the right of the input and left of the output slab, and the minus sign for opposite cases.
 Thermal conduction is found using the relation $\kappa_{\rm eff}(L) \equiv -J/\nabla_x T({\rm mid})$.
 The rigorous non-local Fourier law is $\tilde{J}(q_n)=-\tilde{\kappa}(q_n)\tilde{\nabla}T(q_n)$.
 Analysis given in Appendix \ref{App:keff} shows that

-At $q=0$, the expression $[ \ ]$ in the last line of Eq.(\ref{eq:Jdph}) needs definition; the correct value is 0, as is also true for all $q$'s with even $n_q$.
-Now let us analyze the approximate thermal conductivity,

-That is, the thermal conductivity is approximated by the ratio of the actual current $J$, controlled by the heating rate $\dot{e}$, to the temperature gradient $-\nabla_z T({\rm mid})$ found midway between the heat input slab ($\ell=0$) and output slab ($\ell=N_S/2$).
-This temperature gradient has the Fourier representation

-In the case $N_S/4 = {\rm integer}$, the slab $\ell=N_S/4$ lies midway between heat input and output, so the temperature gradient (needed at the slab mid-point) is taken as the average of the left and right slab boundaries.
-This introduces the factor $\cos(qd/2)$ in the second version of Eq.(\ref{eq:nabTdph}).
-Finally, we substitute $\nabla_z T(q) = -J_z(q)/\kappa(q)$ in Eq.(\ref{eq:nabTdph}), and use Eq.(\ref{eq:Jdph}) for $J_z(q)$.
-Then Eq.(\ref{eq:keff}) becomes